News and Articles

 16 November 2016

-Aaron Griffin writes about the recent youth weekend away.
+The recent youth weekend away.

 Half term rolled around and by 6:00 pm on the Friday evening we had the top of Ogle Road packed with suitcases, young people, parents and leaders.
 44 young people and 8 leaders would be spending the weekend together at Gaines Christian Centre in Worcester.
 Gaines offer youth groups tailor-made week-long or weekend residentials, which include everything from catering to teaching.